The Ultimate Guide to Acceptance Testing

 Regulatory acceptance testing (RAT) is key for software for healthcare, finance, and government.
 RAT ensures that the software follows important rules and legal requirements.
 It also checks the safety of the software.
 This is very important because of the different countries’ regulations.
 This process helps the software stay compliant.
 It makes sure that the software can be used without legal problems or fines.

-Balancing Expectation and Reality
+Balancing User Expectation VS Reality

 In software development, people often want different things than what they actually get.
 However, these expectations don’t always match what the software delivers.
 Acceptance analysis helps to bridge this gap.
 Acceptance testing makes sure that the final product follows or even surpasses what users expect; that’s why acceptance testing involves the end-users to help spot usability issues.